AcademySoftwareFoundation/OpenRV/docs/rv-packages/rv-otio-reader.md

 The package also uses a number of files located in `Plugins/SupportFiles/otio_reader` and detailed below.

 - `manifest.json`: Provides examples of schemas and hooks used in the import process.
+- `annotation_hook.py`: An example of a hook called before importing an annotation.
 - `annotation_schema.py` An example schema of an annotation.
 - `cdlExportHook.py`: An example of exporting an RVLinearize to a custom CDL effect in OTIO.
 - `cdlHook.py`: An example of importing a custom CDL effect in OTIO into an RVLinearize node.